alexing99/wiki-share/README.md

 # wiki-share

 Wiki Passion started in March of 2024 as a final project after completing the Odin Project.
-It is built with React, Node.js, and MongoDB.

-names; typeless, clippings, Luddy
+It is built with a MERN stack and deployed on Heroku and Netlifly names; typeless, clippings, Luddy

 ---